AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 * Freeform table: Evaluate the freeform table.
 Is the freeform table data correct?
 Is it breaking down data where requested?
 Are the applied filters those that you requested or expected?

-* Error Message / Out-of-Scope: If a generic error message is given stating the question is out of scope, provide feedback on whether you think the out-of-scope message is appropriate given your prompt.
+* Error Message / Out-of-Scope: If a generic error message is given stating the question is out of scope, provide feedback on whether you think the out-of-scope message is appropriate, given your prompt.
 Was your prompt actually in scope?

 **For every response, give a thumbs up or thumbs down, based on the response.**